Fast-Tracking a New Food Production Plant: An EPCm Case Study

 - EPCm savings: Selecting the right EPCm partner can produce project savings by eliminating the General Contractor’s markup on subcontractors.
 Manufacturers should contract with an experienced EPCm company with extensive construction manager experience, since the construction manager will be trusted to coordinate all onsite safety and construction activities.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our engineering, procurement, and construction management services, contact Mark O’Connell, Facilities Engineering Senior Department Manager.
+To learn more about our engineering, procurement, and construction management services, contact Mark O’Connell, Associate Director of Capital Project Planning.

 Learn More About: